stemke/SLmonitoring/beta_index.md

 ## Prerequisites

 To participate in this Beta program, you must meet these requirements.
-1. Your SoftLayer account must be linked to an IBM BlueMix account.
+1. Your SoftLayer account must be linked to an IBM Cloud account with IBMid authentication.
 To link an account, the Master User on your SoftLayer account must log in to the [{{site.data.keyword.slportal_full}}](https://control.softlayer.com), and from the **Account** menu, click **Link a Bluemix Account!**.
 2. Each user to view the Beta must be linked to an IBM ID.
 For more information, see [Linking IBMid user accounts](../../account/softlayerlink.html#link_customer_accounts).
 3. Each user to view the Beta must have access to the IBM Cloud Monitoring Service.
    1. From the [BlueMix Console](https://console.bluemix.net),  select **Manage -> Account -> Users**.